jbx-protocol/juice-docs-v1/protocol/api/contracts/or-abstract/jbpayoutredemptionpaymentterminal/write/distributepayoutsof.md

 _Anyone can distribute payouts on a project's behalf.
 The project can preconfigure a wildcard split that is used to send funds to msg.sender.
 This can be used to incentivize calling this function._

+_All funds distributed outside of this contract or any feeless terminals incure the protocol fee._

 #### Definition

 ```solidity